1888 Louisville (Louisvilles)

 Photo B

 Dated 1888.
 Old Judge baseball card of G Hecker (82-89).
 Full view at left, detail view at right.
-Photo date can be confirmed as photo background appears to match that shown in photo A. Detail view shows white lettering and lace ties on shirt, and light-colored stitching around the shirt placket and shirt pocket.
+Year of photo can be confirmed as photo background appears to match that shown in the Smith card above.
+Detail view shows white lettering and lace ties on shirt, and light-colored stitching around the shirt placket and shirt pocket.
 Detail view also shows shirt slightly open at the collar.
 Years Hecker with team from baseball-reference.com.
 Image from the Metropolitan Museum of Art, New York.

 Photo C

 Dated 1888.
 Old Judge cabinet card of P Browning (AA 82-89, NL 92, 93).
 Full view at left, detail view at right.
-Photo date can be confirmed as photo background appears to match that shown in photo A. Detail view shows light-colored stitching on shirt pocket, and shirt open at the collar.
+Year of photo can be confirmed as photo background appears to match that shown in the Smith card above.
+Detail view shows light-colored stitching on shirt pocket, and shirt open at the collar.
 Years Browning with team from baseball-reference.com.
 Image from the Library of Congress.

 Photo D